sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 - Quantization
-    - aim is to reduce required memory to store and train models
+    - aim is to reduce the required memory to store and train models
     - statistically projects the original 32-bit floating point numbers to lower precision spaces using scaling factors
     - Quantization-aware-training(QAT) learns quantization scaling factors during training
     - **BFLOAT16** popular choice